developer-zebra/developer-zebra-site/src/ehs/4-0/guide/about/index.md

 ---
-title: About Zebra Enterprise Home Screen
+title: About Zebra EHS
 layout: guide.html
 product: Zebra EHS
 productversion: '4.0'
 ---

 ## Overview
-Enterprise Home Screen is a free Android app from Zebra Technologies that provides a simple way for administrators to control access to apps and settings on a Zebra device without the need to write custom code.
+Zebra Enterprise Home Screen is a free Android app from Zebra Technologies that provides a simple way for administrators to control access to apps and settings on a Zebra device without the need to write custom code.
 Using a simple touch interface, EHS easily limits usage to one or more specified applications, prevents changes to device settings and locks down the file system.
 It can be configured in seconds, and settings can be deployed via MDM.
 EHS settings are stored in a simple XML file that's easy to read and edit by hand, if necessary.

 EHS works by inserting itself in place of the stock Android app launcher and home screen.
 When first run, it presents a screen like the one below, offering a choice of which home app to open and whether to make the selection permanent.
 EHS also can be installed as the default launcher, bypassing the selector dialog.